Metrobus (Washington, D.C.): Early services

 With the acquisition of D.C.
 Transit and the three suburban carriers, WMATA became the third-largest bus operator in the country.
-The Metrobus brand was introduced immediately, with Metrobus logos applied to some ex-D.C.
-Transit buses in time for the morning commute on January 14, mere hours after the early-morning takeover of the system.
+The Metrobus brand was introduced immediately, with Metrobus logos applied to some buses within hours of the takeover.
 Metrobus started with a fleet of over 1,100 buses from its predecessors.
-The start of Metrobus service rapidly changed WMATA, which grew from a staff of 300 to over 4000 on little notice.
+The start of Metrobus service rapidly changed WMATA, which grew from a staff of 300 to over 4,000 on little notice.
 With the rapid expansion of the agency, conflicts arose between the planning and funding for the under-construction Metrorail system and the existing Metrobus system.

 In addition to its funding problems, Metrobus suffered from communications problems.
 D.C.
 Transit had not published a full route map in four years, and WMATA took until early 1974 to develop its own map.
 The map was released as an abridged one-sheet version, accompanied by a 72-page atlas.
 The atlas consisted solely of maps with no timetables, which were printed separately.
 The system was unusually complex compared to its peers in other large American cities, with over 1,100 route variations.
 In April 1974, Metrobus operated a fleet of over 2,000 buses, employing 3,200 drivers.

 When it took control of the region's bus system, WMATA began instituting a uniform fare structure, including a discounted fare for senior citizens.
 With backlash continuing from passengers angry about a trend of D.C.
 Transit fare hikes, the WMATA board agreed to freeze bus fares at the 1970 level.
 This caused Metrobus to drop to 50% farebox recovery by late 1974.
 WMATA had planned to subsidize Metrobus service for an introductory period, but it was rapidly confronted by the need to continue subsidizing operations.
 WMATA received subsidies from the federal government and the local governments in its service area to continue operations, but the finances of the system remained in question until a 1980 act of Congress provided for partially dedicated funding from Virginia, Maryland, and Washington, D.C.
 The issues of funding were not fully resolved, and continue into the 21st century.